Peat: Peatlands distribution

 In a widely cited article, Joosten and Clarke (2002) described peatlands or mires (which they say are the same) as:the most widespread of all wetland types in the world, representing 50 to 70% of global wetlands.
 They cover over 4 e6km2 or 3% of the land and freshwater surface of the planet.
 In these ecosystems are found one third of the world's soil carbon and 10% of global freshwater resources.
 These ecosystems are characterized by the unique ability to accumulate and store dead organic matter from Sphagnum and many other non-moss species, as peat, under conditions of almost permanent water saturation.
 Peatlands are adapted to the extreme conditions of high water and low oxygen content, of toxic elements and low availability of plant nutrients.
 Their water chemistry varies from alkaline to acidic.
 Peatlands occur on all continents, from the tropical to boreal and Arctic zones from sea level to high alpine conditions.

 PEATMAP is a GIS shapefile dataset that shows a distribution of peatlands that spans the entire world.

 A more recent estimate from an improved global peatland map, PEATMAP, based on a meta-analysis of geospatial information at global, regional and national levels puts global coverage slightly higher than earlier peatland inventories at 4.23 e6km2 approximately 2.84% of the world land area.
 In Europe, peatlands extend to about 515000 km2.
 About 60% of the world's wetlands are made of peat.

 Peat deposits are found in many places around the world, including northern Europe and North America.
 The North American peat deposits are principally found in Canada and the Northern United States.
 Some of the world's largest peatlands include the West Siberian Lowland, the Hudson Bay Lowlands and the Mackenzie River Valley.

 There is less peat in the Southern Hemisphere, in part because there is less land.
 The world's largest tropical peatland is located in Africa (the Democratic Republic of Congo).
+In South America, the Pastaza-Marañón Foreland Basin in the Peruvian Amazon near Iquitos is the continents largest peatland complex.
 In addition, the vast Magellanic Moorland in South America (Southern Patagonia/Tierra del Fuego) is an extensive peat-dominated landscape.
 Peat can be found in New Zealand, Kerguelen, the Falkland Islands and Indonesia (Kalimantan [Sungai Putri, Danau Siawan, Sungai Tolak], Rasau Jaya (West Kalimantan) and Sumatra).
 Indonesia has more tropical peatlands and mangrove forests than any other nation on earth, but Indonesia is losing wetlands by 100000 ha per year.
 A catalog of the peat research collection at the University of Minnesota Duluth provides references to research on worldwide peat and peatlands.

 About 7% of all peatlands have been exploited for agriculture and forestry.
 Under certain conditions, peat will turn into lignite coal over geologic periods of time.